THE LIFE FORCE OF AN AGE

 Ludwig Börne

-Tororo in Uganda
+``Tororo in Uganda

-In May 2002 she founded the non-profit association "Help for Tororo / Uganda eV" Since then she has been living there regularly for several months a year in one of the villages.
+In May 2002 she founded the non-profit organization "Help for Tororo / Uganda eV".Since then she has regularly lived in one of the villages for several months a year.

-The focus of the association's work is on
+The focus of the association´s work is on

-• Promotion of women
+• Promotion of women/girls

 • Health education